dusangrujicic/cord19-visualizer/README.md

-# Visualizer for the Covid19 dataset
+# Visual retrieval for CORD-19

 This repository provides instructions on how to run the interactive 3D visualizer to explore Covid19 papers.